 International students are limited to working 20 hours per week.

-If you have any questions about a job for which you'd like to apply, please contact the supervisor for that job.
+If you have any questions about a job for which you'd like to apply, please use the Ask Us button on this page.

 When you are hired to work any job, you must provide identification to serve as your proof of eligibility to work in the United States.
 For most people, that requirement is fulfilled by one of the following two options: